 Make teamwork work

 Back at the warehouse, in our new, bigger space, Michael, Chris, and I each had our own office.
-I’d helped Michael find a part-time apartment in Portland that summer, and he was now spending several days a month on-site, which was a nice change of pace from the days when he could be hard to track down on the phone.
+I’d helped Michael find a part-time apartment in Portland that summer, so he was now spending several days a month on site, which was a nice change of pace from the days when he could be hard to track down on the phone.
 Now, when he was in the office, I could simply walk down the hall instead of waiting to run through my list on our next call.
-We had cubicles installed that would be filled by our new customer support manager and employees, and for Chris’s growing marketing team (after the stick launch, we hired several new employees), and we brought in a receptionist/customer service person to allow Darcy to focus solely on bookkeeping and account management.
+We had cubicles installed that would be filled by our new customer support manager and employees and Chris’s growing marketing team (after the stick launch, we hired several new employees).
+We brought in a receptionist/customer service person to allow Darcy to focus solely on bookkeeping and account management.
 We also hired several more employees to the production team.
 With our numbers growing, I set up human resources support services through an outside vendor.
-I wanted to be sure my paperwork was in order, provide standard practice trainings on topics like harassment in the workplace and how to access benefits, and establish job descriptions and a performance review process.
+I wanted to be sure my paperwork was in order, establish job descriptions and a performance review process, and provide standard practice trainings on topics like harassment in the workplace and how to access benefits.
 I knew all these things were critically important, but with everything else I was juggling, it was time to devote outside resources to developing our HR department.
 Eventually I added an in-house HR Manager and assistant, but for the time being, it helped.

 With Chris now working in the office, we were spending nearly all of our time together.
 We’d take Oliver to the bus stop in the morning, then drive to work, determined to test out every possible Portland coffee shop that was within a reasonable distance of our office.
-At the end of the school day, we’d leave to pick up Oli, then continue working from home, juggling dinner (frequently Postmates), maintaining our home, and spending as much time with Oli as possible.
+At the end of the school day, we’d leave to pick up Oli, then continue working from home, juggling dinner (frequently from Postmates delivery service), maintaining our home, and spending as much time with Oli as possible.
 Sometimes Chris’s mom, Pam, helped out if it was a day we both needed to be at the office or take a late meeting.
-That summer, my sister-in-law, Mady, started babysitting for us, and Oliver loved working on DIY projects and going on little adventures around Portland with her.
+That summer my sister-in-law Mady started babysitting for us, and Oliver loved working on DIY projects and going on little adventures around Portland with her.

 It might sound crazy, but for the most part, Chris and I loved working side by side.
 It’s important for me to have alone time to “reset,” but living and breathing Schmidt’s was exhilarating.
 We felt like a tight-knit unit, taking on the world together.
 And if anybody questioned us working together, Chris and I both would own it; it never bothered us.
 I knew what an asset he was to the company, and also that he was legitimately proud of me and who I had become.
 It helped that we filled such different capacities, and also that Chris was progressive and confident enough to see the value in emphasizing my role as a female entrepreneur.